-Education is not a cup of tea either by parents or the education system prevailing, students and parents both need to be a decision-maker while choosing exam boards as it becomes a lifetime mark of the 10th board passed.
-There has been a number of debates for which one is better ICSE or CBSE but both have got its own importance.
+There have been many debates about which one is better ICSE or CBSE but both have got their own importance.
 One can not deny the fact that the most common myth about these two is CBSE being popular and ICSE being tougher as compared to the two.
 Read this article to check the Difference Between CBSE and ICSE Board.

 Let us have a detailed study of each board one by one so that we can reach a proper conclusion.

-- CBSE school has a large share of pros, as it is not only confined to school but also all the major competitive exams in India are based on CBSE syllabus.
-These examinations include Joint Entrance Exam (IIT-JEE), the All India Engineering Entrance Exam (AIEEE) and the All India Pre Medical Test (AIPMT)
+- CBSE school has a large share of pros, as it is not only confined to school but also all the major competitive exams in India are based on the CBSE syllabus.
+These examinations include the Joint Entrance Exam (JEE), the All India Engineering Entrance Exam (AIEEE), and the All India Pre-Medical Test (AIPMT).

 - CBSE syllabus is recommended by NCERT (National Council of Educational Research & Training)

-- CBSE follows a functional way of teaching English and for communication with students, CBSE implements new policy so as to reduce the stress on students specially from class 9th to 12th
+- CBSE follows a functional way of teaching English and for communication with students, CBSE implements new policy to reduce the stress on students especially from class 9th to 12th

-- As per new pattern, CBSE has adopted the semester method so as to divide the syllabus into two sections so as to reduce the burden on students for final examinations held from February to March
+- As per the new pattern, CBSE has adopted the semester method to divide the syllabus into two sections to reduce the burden on students for final examinations held from February to March

 - CBSE also deals with ASL (Assignment of Speaking & Listening Skills) for class 9th & 11th